 20. What are the best summer activities in our city?

 21. How many times did you go swimming this summer?
-Write about your favorite memory at the pool.
+Write about your favorite memory at the pool or lake.

 23. Write a story about your summer.
 Include your favorite memories and lots of descriptions.